Sliding into bed and having a nice plump duvet gently fall down around you.

 Goose down is bigger and generally holds more heat and volume so is more luxurious than duck, definitely the way to go to make your bed into a haven of comfort.

-Wool duvets are naturally hypoallergenic, they have a built-in climate control getting rid of excess moisture while retaining heat and dust mites hate it!
+Wool is a naturally hypoallergenic duvet material, they have a built-in climate control getting rid of excess moisture while retaining heat and dust mites hate it!

 It is completely natural but does everything and more compared to your usual feather or synthetic duvets.